A version of this article originally appeared on VICE Canada.

 Police have not released any information on the number of suspects or their identities, and the area around the club remains cordoned off while they investigate three separate crime scenes.

-One of the crime scenes is directly in front of VICE Canada's Dufferin Street office, which police cordoned off, not allowing employees to enter.
-VICE's office is about 400 metres from Muzik.
+One of the crime scenes is directly in front of VICE Canada's Dufferin street office, which police cordoned off, not allowing employees to enter.
+VICE's Canadian office is about 400 meters from Muzik.

 In the first seven months of the year, 143 shootings have taken place in Toronto, up from 103 the year before.
 That makes 2015 the most violent year since 2012, when 153 shootings were recorded by the end of July.